 Donna Kay Cloud

 This case was submitted to Reddit by someone who had met Donna a few times before her disappearance and couldn’t shake the case.
 Donna was only 19 when she disappeared in 2016.
 The loving mother of a three-year-old boy, Donna dropped her son off with her parents to go on a blind date.
 After texting her parents that the date went well the next day, Donna disappeared without a trace.
 According to her cell phone records, Donna drove out on a major highway, making frequent stops along the way.
 Since her disappearance, her father has posted on her social media pages, sometimes alienating others searching for Donna.
 This summary of the case was written up about six months after her disappearance.
-Nearly two years later, Donna has still not been found.
+Years later, Donna has still not been found.

 Amanda Gallion had just moved to Wyoming when she disappeared in 1997.
 Only six weeks into her residency in Gillette, Amanda had already found a boyfriend, 20-year-old Patrick Ghering.
 Amanda was last seen walking to school on October 13.
 Police questioned Patrick, who said he’d last seen Amanda at 7:15 that morning.
 Patrick himself went missing on October 19.
 His car was later found, facing oncoming traffic.